 And it’s with good reason.
 The healing powers of crystals have been well documented in almost every system of holistic medicine, including Ayurveda, Chinese, Egyptian, Greek, Roman, Hopi Native American and even biblical texts from the Old Testament.

-So, yes, I feel the energy of crystals is real.
 But as more and more beauty brands turn to crystal therapy, one can’t help but wonder… does popping rose quartz into a moisturiser actually help our skin?
 Will filtering that serum through a chunk of amethyst help it moisturise better?
+Is crystals for skincare a fad or a fact?

 Informed beauty experts definitely think so.
-From Kora and Aveda to Själ, Dr. Brandt, Herbivore Botanicals, Therapie, 111, The Body Shop, Sisley, Nails Inc, Eve Lom, Tata Harper, Glossier, Nurse Jamie, Tracie Martin Beauty, Espa and Dr. Hauschka, it seems every beauty brand in the world is devoted to healing your skin and hair with crystals.
+From Kora and Aveda to Själ, Dr. Brandt, Herbivore Botanicals, 111, The Body Shop, Sisley, Tata Harper, Glossier, Nurse Jamie, Tracie Martin Beauty, Espa and Dr. Hauschka, it seems every beauty brand in the world is devoted to healing your skin and hair with crystals.

 Still a sceptic?
 Look at it this way: Most crystal-infused skincare products tend to be ultra-natural, sustainable and hand crafted.
 So even if you’re not sure about the crystals, you’re getting a product that’s clean and made with ingredients that are far better than harsh chemicals and plastics.
 That has to count for something, right?